Neceros/flask-starter/README.md

 # Flask Starter Template

-This flask starter template includes everything you need to start your own app including auth, database, and security, to get up and started quickly.
+This flask starter template includes everything you need to start your own app including auth, database, **and security**, to get up and started quickly.

+Uses CSRF tokens and CSP headers to protect your website from injection.
+It also does all of this stuff: [https://github.com/GoogleCloudPlatform/flask-talisman](https://github.com/GoogleCloudPlatform/flask-talisman)

 ###### I hope to add more, like an admin and user dashboard prebuilt in.
 ## Setup & Installation